What is osteoporosis?

-- Calcium and vitamin D intake: Appropriate amounts of calcium and vitamin D are necessary for the body to form new bones.
+- Calcium and vitamin D intake: Appropriate amounts of calcium and vitamin D are necessary for the body to form new bone.
 Not enough calcium and vitamin D contribute to weak, fragile bones.

 - Physical activity: Activity that strengthens bones will aid in bone formation, because bone responds to the stress of physical activity.
 Lack of exercise or long-term bed rest can cause weak bones.
-Activities that build bone include weight-bearing exercise and aerobic exercise, like walking and biking.
+Activities that build bone include weight-bearing (strengthening) exercises and aerobic exercise, like walking and biking.

 - Medication use: Steroids, thyroid medications and seizure medications may contribute to a decrease in bone mass.

-- Sex hormones: Low estrogen levels, especially after menopause, can contribute to the development of osteoporosis.
+- Sex hormones: Low estrogen levels, especially after menopause, can contribute to osteoporosis.

 - Excessive alcohol intake: Drinking large amounts of alcohol contributes to the development of osteoporosis.

-- Poor diet: Eating disorders and poor nutritional habits contribute to the development of weak, unhealthy bones.
+- Poor diet: Eating disorders and poor eating habits can cause development of weak, unhealthy bones.